Skip to main content

 print(f" (128+ bits is considered very strong)")

-This uses Python's secrets module instead of random, which is critical.
-The random module is not cryptographically secure -- it uses a predictable pseudorandom number generator.
-The secrets module uses your operating system's cryptographic random source, making the passwords truly unpredictable.
-The exclude_ambiguous flag removes characters like 0/O and 1/l/I that look similar in many fonts, which is a lifesaver when you need to read passwords aloud or type them manually.
+Uses Python's secrets module rather than random — and this matters a lot. random isn't cryptographically secure; it uses a predictable pseudorandom number generator. secrets pulls from your OS's cryptographic random source, making passwords truly unpredictable.
+The exclude_ambiguous flag removes characters like 0/O and 1/l/I that look similar in many fonts — lifesaver when you need to read a password aloud or type it manually.

 10. Auto-Downloader for YouTube Playlists